Why doesn't he appreciate me?

-I enjoy reading your column on-line every week and I would appreciate it if you could help me.
+I enjoy reading the new Q&As every week and I would appreciate it if you could help me.
 How do you get a person to appreciate you?
 I always go out of my way for my boyfriend, but he never seems to do the same for me.
 For example, today he is leaving for the long weekend and instead of choosing to be with me last night, he went to a club and didn't call me until 3 o'clock in the morning.
 I'm at my breaking point.
 Can you help me?

-Before your talk, think about what you want to tell him -- it may be helpful for you to write down your thoughts and feelings.
-Don't be accusatory since this might only put him on the defensive, causing him not to be as open to what you are saying.
-Use "I" statements.
-"Last weekend, when you went to the club before leaving for the long weekend, I felt unwanted and unappreciated.
+Before your talk, take some time on your own to think about what you want to tell him.
+It may be helpful for you to write down your thoughts and feelings first.
+In order to try to encourage him to be as open as possible, it’s wise to avoid being accusatory.
+Though your feelings may be hurt, doing so may only put him on the defensive and reduce the chances of a productive conversation.
+It’s also a good idea to use "I" statements and give specific examples of times when you felt unappreciated, including the one you mention in your question.
+You might say, "Last weekend, when you went to the club before leaving for the long weekend, I felt unwanted and unappreciated.
 I wondered why you went to the club instead of spending time with me."
 This may be more thought-provoking for him than if you were to say, "You never want to spend time with me and you don't ever appreciate anything I do for you."